mdefy/markdown-editor-core/README.md

 - define the CSS class `.cm-s-example` in a CSS file, and
 - make sure to load the CSS file with your app.

-With such a theme you can customize Codemirror's visual appearance and behavior.
+With such a theme you can customize _CodeMirror_'s visual appearance and behavior.
-For further details visit the [dedicated section](https://codemirror.net/doc/manual.html#styling) on Codemirror.
+For further details visit the [dedicated section](https://codemirror.net/doc/manual.html#styling) on _CodeMirror_.

 If you only want to extend the default theme, you can either define new stylings for the class `.cm-s-default` and make sure that the "default" theme is applied or you can create you own additional